hkfrtv6y/ToDoListApp/README.md

 # How to run

- 1. Edit ToDoListApp.DAL.AppDbContext.cs class and enter the correct connection string into `OnConfiguring` method.
+ 1. Edit `ToDoListApp.DAL.AppDbContext.cs` class and enter the correct connection string into `OnConfiguring` method.
- 2. Apply migration by entering command `update-database` in Package Manager Console
+ 2. Apply migration by entering command `update-database` in Package Manager Console (please note that `ToDoListApp.WPF` must be selected as the startup project, and `ToDoListApp.WPF' as a default project in Package Manager Console!)
  3. Run the app - it will check if the database is empty, if so, the data will be seeded automatically.

 ## Notes